PotHix/pothix.github.com/content/post/2017-year-in-review.md

 yearly information. 😞

 What I did to get the information I need was to look month by month and take screenshots on my cell phone.
-It was not so easy or pleasant but here is the data regarding my steps:
+I'm not including November and December because December is truncated in the monthly view for some reason and it would be too much work to include November alone.
+It was not so easy or pleasant to get that but here is the data regarding my
+steps:

 [![Number of steps from January to May](/images/stats/2017/yir/steps-jan.jpg "Number of steps from January to May")](/images/stats/2017/yir/steps-jan.jpg "")
 [![Number of steps from June to October](/images/stats/2017/yir/steps-jun.jpg "Number of steps from June to October")](/images/stats/2017/yir/steps-jun.jpg "")